Hiking and camping with dogs safety gear etiquette

 6. The “hidden” danger: THC and human waste

 This is a growing concern that many owners underestimate.
 Dogs are scavengers and are often attracted to the scent of human feces left unburied near trails or campsites.
-If that person has recently ingested cannabis (edibles or high-potency products), the THC remains psychoactive in the waste.
+If that person has recently ingested cannabis (edibles or high-potency products), the THC remains psychoactive in the feces.
+While not as potent to affect humans, dogs are much more sensitive.
 Lady Midnight gave me a scare a couple of years ago after eating human poop at a campsite.

 • The risk: Because dogs have significantly more cannabinoid receptors than humans, ingesting even a small amount of THC-laced waste can lead to marijuana toxicosis.